Bridgnorth: Education

-There are a number of primary schools in Bridgnorth, including: Castlefields County Primary School, two Church of England schools, St Mary's and St Leonard's; the Roman Catholic St John's school; and, in addition, the Morville and Brown Clee schools.
+There are a number of primary schools in Bridgnorth, including: Castlefields County Primary School, two Church of England schools, St Mary's and St Leonard's; the Roman Catholic St John's school; and, in addition, the Morville and Brown Clee schools in Morville and Ditton Priors.

 The town has two secondary schools: Oldbury Wells School and Bridgnorth Endowed School (previously named Bridgnorth Grammar School).
 These serve the town and its outlying villages, including Alveley and Highley.

-There is a sixth form in Bridgnorth, Bridgnorth Sixth Form, which is run within Oldbury Wells School.
-A consultation was published which outlines consideration of no new student intake in September 2024 and potential closure in September 2025.
-In September 2023, Telford College made a deal with both Bridgnorth secondary schools.
+There is no sixth form in Bridgnorth, with provision at Bridgnorth Endowed School and Oldbury Wells School fully phased out by 2025.
+In September 2023, Telford College partnered with both Bridgnorth secondary schools to develop new joint post-16 courses and learning pathways.
+Along with Telford College, Shrewsbury Sixth Form College and Thomas Telford School now provide the majority of post-16 education.